This page provides all the information you need to keep up with the benefits (and

 Any group or club can become an official UAF student organization by following the

-process outlined by the Student Leadership and Involvement (SLI) department, which oversees
+process outlined by the Student Leadership and Involvement department, which oversees student

-What does it mean to be a SOM Student Organization?
+What does it mean to be a CBSM Student Organization?

-Recognition as a School of Management (SOM) Student Organization provides many additional
+Recognition as a College of Business and Security Management Student Organization

-each SSO must also meet a few additional requirements.
+a CBSM Student Organization, each CSO must also meet a few additional requirements.

 - Marketing Outlets